ninoc0/ninoc0/README.md

 In spring of 2022 I took on an independent study in Computational Physics, which can be found here:
 - [Computational Physics Projects](https://github.com/ninoc0/Computational-Physics-Projects)

-My most recent project is a research job under Professor Craig Cahillane, which can be found here:
+My most recent project(October 2023-Current) is a research job under Professor Craig Cahillane, which can be found here:
 - [Research](https://github.com/ninoc0/Research)